fake-dev-log/rag-chatbot-prototype/README.md

     - **Role-Based Access Control**: Accessible only to users with the ADMIN role.
     - **Document Management**: Allows uploading and deleting documents used for RAG.
     - **Prompt Management**: Allows administrators to create, update, and delete prompt templates used by the RAG Service.
-    - **Real-time Feedback**: Enhances user experience with toast messages indicating the start and completion of document operations.
-- **Responsive UI**: Implemented a dynamic sidebar navigation for user convenience.

 ## 4. Tech Stack